-Starting in early 2022, The National Theatre Foundation is proud to partner with Ally Theatre Company and Ship and Anchor LLC to present ANCRD Voices as a part of Georgetown’s After School Kids (A.S.K.) program.
+Starting in early 2022, The National Theatre Foundation proudly partnered with Ally Theatre Company and Ship and Anchor LLC to present ANCRD Voices as a part of Georgetown’s After School Kids (A.S.K.) program.

 Devin Smith, CEO of Ship and Anchor LLC, and Lori Pitts, Artistic Director of Ally Theatre Company, developed a curriculum called ANCRD Voices that utilizes techniques from Theater of The Oppressed and creative journaling practices to allow students to explore social justice issues and become voices of change within their communities.
 ANCRD Voices is an acronym which stands for Anchored Navigators Creating and Reaching their Destinies.

-Devin and Lori will implement their curriculum for students participating in the Georgetown A.S.K. program at the Social Justice School over a series of 9 workshops, beginning February 14, 2022.
-The program will culminate with a final performance, to be hosted at The National Theatre (date to be determined).
+Devin and Lori implemented their curriculum for students participating in the Georgetown A.S.K. program at the Social Justice School over a series of 9 workshops, beginning February 14, 2022.
+The program culminated with a final performance, to be hosted at The National Theatre.
 Click on the tabs to learn more about our wonderful partners below!

 Lori Pitts was appointed the Artistic Director of Ally Theatre Company in January 2022.
 Lori is the Founder and Executive Director of Voices Unbarred, an organization which uses theatrical tools to help amplify the voices of those currently and formerly incarcerated.
 Additionally, Lori is a facilitator, Theatre of the Oppressed Joker, teaching artist, actor, director, and improvisor in the DMV area.
 Learn more about Lori here.